The Beatles: Rock Band: Soundtrack

-The game includes 45 songs from 12 of The Beatles albums recorded during their 1963–1970 tenure with EMI Records.
+The game includes 45 songs from 12 of the Beatles albums recorded during their 1963–1970 tenure with EMI Records.
 With the exception of Magical Mystery Tour, track information is based on the British-released versions of the albums.
 Six non-album singles and the mashup track "Within You Without You/Tomorrow Never Knows" from the 2006 remix album Love have also been included.
 Selections of the soundtrack are under license from Sony/ATV Music Publishing Company.
 Although Michael Jackson, who owned 50% of the publishing rights to the Beatles songs through Sony/ATV, died in June 2009, the sale of his estate did not affect the songs or the release schedule of The Beatles: Rock Band, according to Harmonix.

 Downloadable content

 Additional songs are available for the game as downloadable content.
-The song "All You Need Is Love" was first to appear as downloadable content, proceeds from which ($1.40 of the $2 song cost) are donated to Doctors Without Borders.
+The song "All You Need Is Love" was first to appear as downloadable content, proceeds from which ($1.40 of the $2 song cost) were donated to Doctors Without Borders.
 The song was initially made available as an exclusive for Xbox 360 on the same day the game was released.
 Within two weeks of the game's release, "All You Need Is Love" was announced by Microsoft and MTV to be the fastest-selling downloadable song across any of the Rock Band platforms, with tens of thousands of downloads; The song had been downloaded more than 100,000 times by the end of September, and by February 2010, had generated over $200,000 for the charity.
 The song is now available for download on the Wii and PlayStation 3.